-- 1) Introduce the "You Don't Say" career game.
-Divide your students into groups of six (or more).
+Divide students into groups of six (or more).
 Within each group, divide the students into two teams.
 Then distribute one copy of the Game Rules to each team and review them together.
-You might want to ask one group to play a sample round as a demonstration.
-(5-10 minutes) - 2) Distribute the Game Cards to each group and see how students do at guessing the various careers.
-If there are careers they have difficulty guessing or have never heard of before you might want to start a list for future career exploration.
-Remind students how they can learn more about careers such as FloridaShines. - 3) Discuss career interests.
+Distribute the Game Cards to each group and see how students do at guessing the various careers.
+If there are careers they have difficulty guessing - or have never heard of before - you might want to start a list for future career exploration.

 Ask students what they learned that was new about a career while playing the game.
 What did they learn?
 How can they learn more?